TGIF (TV programming block): Jim Janicek

-First run of TGIF (1989–2000)
+First run (1989–2000)

-TGIF brand debuts
+Brand debuts

 As a result of ABC and Jim Janicek's plan for Friday brand familiarity, definitive changes occurred to the lineup on Friday, September 22, 1989.
 An opening sequence for the two-hour block was introduced, featuring animated mice against a gray background.
 The theme music, featuring a male vocalist and a falsetto-tuned backup chorus, sang the lyrics, "Time for fun (thank goodness!)/Time for a good laugh (it's funny!)/Time, time, time, time for fun!
 (T-T-T-Time!)".
-The mice held up title cards containing the selected theme lyrics "Thank goodness" and "It's funny!" right in the way of an older mouse..
+The mice held up title cards containing the selected theme lyrics "Thank goodness" and "It's funny!" right in the way of an older mouse.
 The sequence concludes with the older mouse breaking a grandfather clock with a mallet, which cut to the hosted interstitial.

 For the first time, another show's cast assumed hosting duties for the interstitials in place of the stars of Perfect Strangers.
 Dave Coulier, John Stamos and Mary-Kate and Ashley Olsen (alternating as Michelle Tanner) all appeared on the set of Full House introducing the season and series premieres that night.
 As they began their first segment, the TGIF name was officially introduced, in which its meaning, "Thank Goodness It's Funny", was re-emphasized from the theme lyrics.
 Coulier and Stamos also announced that a new policy, in which stars from the other three TGIF programs would rotate hosting responsibilities along with them on a week-to-week basis, would begin.
 Rotating with Full House that season were the casts of new arrival Family Matters, Perfect Strangers (whose first night its cast members hosted the Friday lineup under the TGIF banner occurred on October 13, 1989) and Just the Ten of Us.
 On the premiere night of TGIF, the new (and ultimately short-lived) comedy Free Spirit aired as a preview telecast at 9:30 p.m.
 Eastern Time, with Just the Ten of Us reclaiming its time slot the following week.